Home > Analyses > Basic Materials > The Mosaic Company

 Financial Ratios

-The table below presents key financial ratios for The Mosaic Company (MOS) over the fiscal years 2020 to 2024 to facilitate year-over-year performance analysis:
+The table below presents key financial ratios for The Mosaic Company (MOS) over the last five fiscal years, illustrating profitability, liquidity, leverage, and valuation metrics:

 Evolution of Financial Ratios